tsegall/fta/README.md

 # Text Profiling and Semantic Type Detection #

 Analyze Text data to determine Base Type and Semantic type information and other key metrics associated with a text stream.
-Key objectives of the library include:
+Design objectives of the library include:
 * Large set of built-in Semantic Types (extensible via JSON defined plugins).
 See list below.
+* Extensive Profiling metrics (e.g. Min, Max, Distinct, signatures, …)
 * Sufficiently fast to be used inline.
 See Speed notes below.
 * Minimal false positives for Semantic type detection.
 See Performance notes below.
-* Usable in either Streaming or Bulk mode.
+* Usable in either Streaming, Bulk or Record  mode.
 * Broad country/language support - including US, Canada, Mexico, Brazil, UK, Australia, much of Europe, Japan and China.
 * Support for sharded analysis (i.e. Analysis results can be merged)
+* Once stream is profiled then subsequent samples can be validated and/or new samples can be generated

 Notes:
 * By default analysis is performed on the initial 4096 characters (adjustable via setMaxInputLength()).